Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Miami has combined with its opponents to put up more than 56 points in eight of 10 games this season.
+- Miami and its opponents have gone over the current 56-point total in eight of 10 games this season.

-- Virginia Tech has combined with its opponents to score more than 56 points in three of 10 games this season.
+- In 30% of Virginia Tech's games this season (3/10), the teams combined to score more than Saturday's total of 56.

-- The two teams combine to average 56.7 points per game, 0.7 more than the over/under in this contest.
+- The two teams combine to score 56.7 points per game, 0.7 more than the over/under in this contest.

-- The 51.8 combined points per game that these two squads have allowed this season are 4.2 fewer than the 56 total in this contest.
+- These two squads combine to allow 51.8 points per game, 4.2 fewer than this contest's over/under.

-- The average total in Hurricanes games this season is 59.6, 3.6 points above Saturday's over/under of 56.
+- Hurricanes games this season feature an average total of 59.6 points, a number 3.6 points higher than Saturday's over/under.

-- The 52.6 PPG average total in Hokies games this season is 3.4 points fewer than this game's over/under.
+- The 56 over/under in this game is 3.4 points higher than the 52.6 average total in Hokies games this season.

 Miami Stats and Trends

-- Miami has played 10 games, with four wins against the spread.

-- This season, the Hurricanes have one ATS win in two games as a favorite of 8 points or more.
+- The Hurricanes have been favored by 8 points or more two times this season and covered the spread in one of them.

-- Miami's games this year have hit the over on four of 10 set point totals (40%).
+- Miami's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

 - Miami is 4-4 against the spread and 5-3 overall this season when the team scores more than 21.3 points.

-- In games that Miami churns out more than 372.6 yards, the team is 4-3 against the spread and 5-2 overall.
+- In games that Miami amasses over 372.6 yards, the team is 4-3 against the spread and 5-2 overall.

 - The Hurricanes have turned the ball over five more times (17 total) than the Hokies have forced a turnover (12) this season.